 A Special Privy Mark

 The new reverse designs created for these coins feature alongside the official coinage portrait of King Charles III, which appears on the obverse of UK definitive coins for the first time, marking a special moment in British and numismatic history.
-The obverse of each of these coins also features a privy mark in the form of the Tudor Crown, which forms part of The King’s cypher and will be used in representations of the Royal Arms, military badges and crown badges.
+For the 2023 definitives, the obverse of each of these coins also features a privy mark in the form of the Tudor Crown, which forms part of The King’s cypher and will be used in representations of the Royal Arms, military badges and crown badges.

 We Recommend